What is Myeloma?

 Targeted Therapy

 Targeted therapy attacks specific abnormalities within the cancer cells.
 Carfilzomib (Kyprolis), bortezomib (Velcade), and ixazomib (Ninlaro) are drugs that restrict the multiple myeloma cells from breaking down proteins.
 As a result, it slows down the multiplication process.
-Monoclonal antibody is another type of targeted drug that attaches itself to specific proteins of the cancer cells causing them to die.
+A monoclonal antibody is another type of targeted drug that attaches itself to specific proteins of the cancer cells causing them to die.

 Biological Therapy